techgaun/ex_mustang/README.md

 ![Mustang](images/mustang.jpg)

 ExMustang is a bot for Slack written in Elixir.
 While ExMustang is written for Slack, the responder modules should work fine with other Hedwig adapters as well.
+If you like Mustang, please use [Mustang](images/mustang.jpg) as bot image if possible :)

 _Warning: This is a work in progress._